shaochennjtu/migrate_vm/README.md

-# Ansible  - Playbook to migrate vms to migrate cross-cluster
+# Ansible  - Playbook to test migrate vm inside RHV.

-Playbook was created to migrate vm between RHV Clusters.
+This playbook can be used to test migrate vm inside RHV.

 ## Usage